Georgian Special Operations Command: Lopota Valley

 In 2012 one combat medic of the special forces, corporal Vladimer Khvedelidze, was killed during a controversial engagement with 20 armed militants crossing the Georgian-Dagestani border.
 According to the official version, security forces were reinforced by military after a group of armed men took locals hostage and demanded ransom.
 The local residents were released when a trapped border guard officer offered himself as a hostage instead insisting he had a much higher value for them.
 The armed group was offered negotiations but refused the unprofitable conditions and threatened to take the negotiator.
 In that moment Georgia's anti-terror unit opened fire and killed one of the militants.
 During the firefight 10 more were killed but also one MIA security officer.
 In midst of the shootout, the army special forces corpsman tried to evacuate a wounded officer but got attacked and both men died on the spot.

-Involvement in the Ukraine conflict

-In May 2015 Georgian special forces were claimed by Ukrainian officials and also have been accused by Russia and the Donetsk People's Republic to have apprehended Russian nationals fighting with the separatists because they were suspected to be members of Russian special services and military intelligence.
-Georgian nationals, mostly retired servicemen, including former special forces members and police have been confirmed to be fighting with the Ukrainian army intelligence and security services.
-Georgian instructors were also involved in training Ukraine's special forces.
-In October 2015 both countries discussed further cooperation that would allow Ukrainian special forces personnel to be trained in Georgia, particularly the Mountain Warfare School.